-Plastic injection moulding is one of the most popular manufacturing methods for producing plastic components across the UK and wider world.
-Its ability to mass produce high-quality parts to an accuracy of within 0.005 inches makes it clear why the British Plastics Federation estimated the UK turnover of the process to be in the region of £3.5 billion.
+Plastic injection molding is one of the most popular manufacturing methods for producing plastic components across the UK and wider world.
+Its ability to mass produce high-quality parts to an accuracy of within 0.005 inches makes it clear why Grand View Research estimated the global turnover of the injection molding market to be $325.69 billion in 2018.

 How to choose the right manufacturer

-Customers seeking a plastic parts manufacturer should be aware of what’s involved in the injection moulding process and what level of input to expect from a components provider at each stage.
+Customers seeking a plastic parts manufacturer should be aware of what’s involved in the injection molding process and what level of input to expect from a components provider at each stage.

 Our Global Process Development Manager, Chris Butler, also offers assemblers and engineers advice on the types of questions to ask manufacturers before ordering parts from them:

 - Does the supplier have a good history and background in manufacturing the type of products that the customer requires?